TomintheToon/docs/faq/products.md

 SOL (Soon BTC, ETH, MNGO, MSOL and others)

 **Which wallets are supported?**\
 Currently we support Phantom, Glow, Solflare and Backpack wallets.
-Any wallet using solana-wallet-adapter can be easily integrated.
+Any wallet using the solana-wallet-adapter can be easily integrated.

 **What is meant by the quoted APY on DIPs?**\
 APYs are a normalized way to examine risk and effective yield between different strikes, expirations and products.